The Robert Sarver story seemingly came to a head last week when the NBA announced a one-year suspension coupled with…

 The furor over the recent passing of California’s SB 206 law is rightfully justified.
 The NCAA has been backed into a historic corner and must act in order to appease the push for athlete compensation while also retaining the sanctity of the game.

 There are as many opinions as there are pundits.
 I’m not one of them.
-I’m here to write about the potential impact the player compensation will have on college sports and sports marketing.
+I’m here to write about the potential impact SB 206 and player compensation will have on college sports.
 I’m also here to put forth my idea for a solution.

 As with everyone else, what I’m about to say is wholly dependent on what ends up happening.
 Hopefully, we won’t end up with institutional inequality … at least not any more than what exists already.